 Key voting dates:

-• Polls are open from 7 a.m. to 7 p.m. on Primary Election Day, Tuesday, Aug.
-3.
+• Polls are open from 7 a.m. to 7 p.m. on Election Day, Tuesday, Nov.
+2.

 Need help?
 Check out this awesome page of voting resources from the Lawrence Public Library.

-Last update: July 30
+Last update: Oct.
+26

-Candidates for Lawrence school board answered questions about the district’s biggest obstacles during a forum hosted by the Lawrence branch of the NAACP on Thursday.
+Candidates for Lawrence school board answered questions about how students can access opportunities equitably across the school district during a forum hosted by the Lawrence branch of the NAACP Thursday.

 City commission candidates hit some hot topics during the Lawrence Kansas Branch NAACP forum Wednesday night, including hiring of the next police chief and affordable housing solutions.